-Badri 313 Unit is the Taliban’s version of the elite special operation forces (SOF) units deployed by other nation-states.
+Badri 313 Unit is the Taliban’s version of the elite special operation forces (SOF) units.
 The unit is heavily connected with the Haqqani network, which is a major influence within the new Islamic Emirate of Afghanistan government.
 From a distance, onlookers could mistake Badri 313 for the special forces units of any major nation.
 However, it is unlikely it has the capabilities of a US SEAL team.

 Badri 313 came to light in the lead-up to the aftermath of the Taliban capture of Afghanistan in August 2021.
 The Taliban released propaganda videos showing off its modern war-fighting machine.
 Badri 313 is better equipped than the Taliban’s more common rank and file.
 Many of its weapons and equipment are the spoils of war.
 They have also assumed the kit of the previous Afghan National Army.
 The Taliban has equipped it with the spoils of war that were left behind by the rapidly withdrawing American soldiers.
 Moreover, Badri 313 along with the Taliban red unit are the go-to operators for the Taliban and the highest priority operations.